Mycelium Robotics

 Controls engineers are among the hardest hires in robotics.
 The combination of strong mathematics and production engineering experience is rare, and most of the best candidates are not identifying as robotics engineers.

 This guide covers what controls engineering actually means in a robotics context, where to find the right people, and how to assess genuine depth.
+For a baseline of the day-to-day, see our overview of what a controls engineer does.

 Controls engineering in robotics vs aerospace vs automotive

-Controls engineers in aerospace work on flight dynamics and navigation systems — highly safety-critical, rigorous, mathematical.
+Controls engineers in aerospace work on flight dynamics and navigation systems, highly safety-critical, rigorous, mathematical.
 Automotive controls engineers work on chassis dynamics, powertrain, and ADAS actuators.
 Robotics controls engineers work on joint-level and whole-body control, manipulation, and physical interaction.

 Classical control vs MPC